zackmacharia/PaloAltoNetworks/README.md

 # PaloAltoNetworks
 All scripts are written using python3 - https://www.python.org/downloads/
-This scripts were built in a *nix environment specifically MacOS.
+Scripts tested in a *nix environment specifically MacOS.
 Slight modifications might be required for Windows.

 ## 1. Firewall
 - ### Descriptors